Lassen County Presentation Day

 4-H members can present at project meetings, general club meetings, and local events.
 Youth can also present at official presentation days.
 There are many different types of presentations:

 Each county holds a presentation day.
-Lassen County Presentation Day is usually held in the springtime at Lassen Community College.
+Lassen County Presentation Day is usually held in the springtime.

 Gold seal winners advance to a sectional competition.
 After sectional competitions, winners compete at the State Presentation Day.
 At these county, sectional, and state events, categories are open to all age groups: junior, intermediate, and senior.